 Ecuador – Cuenca & Vilcabamba

 After being informed that our contracts ended early, we decided it was time to take a break and relax at our place in Cuenca.
 It had been about five years since we last visited, so we spent the first couple of months doing apartment renovations.
-We will not bore you with the details, but we gave the place a face lift and its now much more comfortable.
+We will not bore you with the details, but we gave the place a face lift and it’s now much more comfortable.

 Just as the last bit of work was being finished, Becky’s parents joined us and we actually got out and did a few activities.
 Our first outing was to the area near Cuenca known as ‘Baños’.
 This area is popular because, due to past volcanic activities, there are hot springs galore that have been tapped into, and mineral spas have been built around those springs.
 This area was a nice way to relax and get rejuvenated after all the housework.